 Real estate agents represent buyers and sellers of commercial, residential and other properties.
 These professionals must be knowledgeable about local neighborhoods and property laws.
 Real estate agents may also need marketing skills to promote themselves and their properties, and may be required to do research when pricing a property or negotiating an offer.
 Real estate agents may work evenings and weekends, depending on their client’s schedule.
 While some time is spent in the office, many hours are spent hosting open houses or prospecting for clients.
 Real estate agents often work for brokers and may interact with lawyers, accountants and financiers during the selling process.

 According to the Connecticut Department of Labor, the 2018 average hourly wage for real estate sales agents was $22.46 per hour.
-For more information, see the link for the Connecticut Department of Labor website below:
+For more information, visit the Connecticut Department of Labor website.

 There are no prerequisites for enrolling in the Real Estate Principles and Practices course and, as a credit-free program, admission to the college is not required.

 This required course for real estate licensing provides clear explanations of modern real estate practices and a working knowledge of real estate in Connecticut.
 Property owners, buyers, sellers, and anyone interested in pursuing real estate careers or operations will find this course beneficial and rewarding.

 Detailed course descriptions and the current schedule of classes can be found in the “Professional Development” section of the current Credit-Free catalog on the Catalogs and Calendars page.
 There you will also find information about required textbooks and other program information.

 The course presently offer two schedule options: One schedule option meets on Tuesday and Thursday nights, 5:30-9:30 p.m.
 A second schedule option meets on Wednesday nights, 6:00-9:30 p.m., and includes some Saturdays, 8:30 a.m.-2:30 p.m.
 Both schedule options finish with the in-class exam.
 (Note: this is not the state licensing exam.)